annakelemen/annakelemen.github.io/posts/coffee-corner.md

 7. Remove portafilter, discard the grounds and clean the brewing group and filter using a brush and a damp cloth.
 8. Reinsert portafilter and turn off or keep machine on for further use.

+Optional:  air before turning on.
+Open the wand, press both coffee and steam switches until water flows out.
+Close the steam wand and turn off switches.

 *Frothing milk*
 1. Check the water tank to ensure it has enough water.
 2. Press the steam switch.
 The machine is ready for steaming once the indicator light turns on.
 3. Froth milk.
 Immerse the wand, after opening the steam to the right amount, lower the pitcher to keep the wand close to the surface.
 Tilt the bottom of the pitcher to left, to have a clockwise frothed milk foam.
 The air intake should not be too little or too much.
 Stop if the can gets too hot.
 4. When finished, close the steam valve and clean the steam wand with a damp cloth.
+Purge the steam wand.
 5. Turn off the steam switch.
-6. Purge the steam wand: open the wand, press both coffee and steam switches until water flows out.
+6. Air: open the wand, press both coffee and steam switches until water flows out.
 Close the steam wand and turn off switches.

 *Heart latte art*
 1. **Prepare the milk**